Identitry/home-ops/docs/specification.md

 #### Maybe in the future

-- InfluxDB (Currently included in HAOS VM)
+- InfluxDB (Currently included in HAOS VM, Will Clickhous do?)

 #### Startpage